nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Experienced at JobFindr

 _Good to see you back here!
-Let see how we can help you?_
+How we can help you?_

 1. Facing problem with specific command?
     * You may refer to the detailed instruction for each command in the [Features](#features) section or access the